Jul 29, 2022

 Under the auspices of the Autonomous Systems National Laboratory (ARNL), diversified research is carried out concerning the control of vehicles that belong to a given vehicle-type, as well as concerning the control of vehicles that belong to various different vehicle-types.
 The latter research area is referred to as cooperative control, an example for this is the ground vehicle – aerial vehicle cooperative control.

 It is usually a challenging task to control a heterogeneous group of vehicles (e.g., a human-driven ground vehicle and a drone, or an autonomous ground vehicle and a drone) in a cooperative manner, so that they accomplish some joint mission in a coordinated way.
-Such a coordinated operation was accomplished and successfully demonstrated on the 1 July by researchers of ELKH SZTAKI (www.sztaki.hu).
+Such a coordinated operation was accomplished and successfully demonstrated on the 1 July by researchers of ELKH SZTAKI (www.sztaki.hu ).
 The coordinated operation involved a human-driven ground vehicle and a UAV.

-Such coordinated operation is required for the “forerunner” drone concept – (see also here and here) – within the subproject entitled “FT2: Autonomous near-earth aerial solutions”.
+) – within the subproject entitled “FT2: Autonomous near-earth aerial solutions”.
 This subproject is part of the GINOP-2.3.4-15-2020-00009 project – run by the University of Győr – entitled “Developing innovative automotive testing and analysis competencies in the West Hungary region based on the infrastructure of the Zalaegerszeg Automotive Test Track”.
 In this mission, a UAV equipped with a downward looking camera accompanies a human-driven vehicle, explores any danger out of the driver’s sight looming ahead, and warns the driver about the danger(s) identified.

 In the tested cooperative control, the position and speed data of the ground unit – on-board a ground vehicle, or carried by a moving person – was sent to the UAV via a dedicated wireless communication channel, and the controller on-board controlled the UAV during its flight.
 In total four test configurations were implemented and looked at during the mentioned cooperative test.
 These were as follows.